adorsys/datasafe-migration/README.md

 *                                  *
 ************************************
 ```
-When the migration is enabeld the log contains:
+When the migration is enabeld the log may look like:

 ```
 ******************************************************************************